matej-outly/ric/ric_settings/README.md

 # RicSettings

-With this module you can define global settings stored in DB so it can be modified by system administrator.
+With this module you can define global settings stored in DB so it can be modified by the system administrator.

 ## Basic instalation